iAmBotOkkk/Birthday-Wisher-/README.md

 # Birthday Wisher

-* Create a Birthday wisher app using react.
+* Created a Birthday wisher app using react.